Kdyby/DoctrineCollectionsReadonly/README.md

 }
 ```

-Now you can use the `Collection` api as you're used to, except modifying it :)
+Now you can use the `Collection` api as you're used to, you just cannot modifying it :)

 -----